Private members-only forum

 BR

 Looking for advice on this situation.
 Client Left 1-Star Review After Billing Dispute - Defamation?
-Any guidance would be greatly appreciated.
+Is this as bad as I think?

 Details: I'm in a situation where I need to understand my legal options.
 Has anyone dealt with something similar?